nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * Short remarks are instantly visible to users.
     * Easy to implement.
   * Cons:
-    * A short remark which has a length slightly over the character limit for truncation can only be viewed via the [`show`](#show-feature)
+    * A short remark which has a length slightly over the character limit for truncation can only be viewed via the [`show`](#show-feature).
 * **Alternative 2:** If a remark is present, simply display an indicator in `PersonCard`
   * Pros:
     * Easy to implement.
     * Viewing the remark in `ResultDisplay` is supported by the [`show`](#show-feature) command.
     * Supports formatting of `remark` since it is not restricted to the `PersonCard` view.
   * Cons:
-    * An extra step for users may be inconvenient
+    * An extra step for users may be inconvenient.
-    * Inconvenient for short remarks compared to alternative 1.
+    * Inconvenient for short remarks compared to **Alternative 1**.
 * **Alternative 3:** Show the full remark in `PersonCard` beside all the other attributes
   * Pros:
     * Remark is directly visible from the list.
     * Supports formatting in `remark`.
   * Cons:
     * Remarks are limited to the view of `PersonCard` and size of the window.
-    * Remarks that are too long will be cut off and not visible.
+    * Remarks that are too long will be cut off and be not fully visible.

 [↑ Back to top](#table-of-contents)